pininduwk/pininduwk/README.md

   # Pinindu Wekunagoda

-I'm Pinindu from Sri Lanka, and I study Artificial intelligence and Data Science at the University of Robert Gordon Aberdeen.
+I'm Pinindu from Sri Lanka, and I study Computer Science at the University of Westminister.
 And BCS certificate level.
 I enjoy learning, build projects, and coding like Python, C, C++.
 I also enjoy doing Robotic projects and Machine learning.

 ## Skills and Experience
 🐍 Python